nextgenhealthcare/connect-docker/README.md

 <a name="env-database-max-retry"></a>
 #### `DATABASE_MAX_RETRY`

-On startup, if a database connection cannot be made for any reason, Connect will wait and attempt again this number of time.
+On startup, if a database connection cannot be made for any reason, Connect will wait and attempt again this number of times.
 By default, will retry 2 times (so 3 total attempts).

 <a name="env-database-retry-wait"></a>
 #### `DATABASE_RETRY_WAIT`